 - Airora™ devices by Tri-Air Developments, Ltd. continually clear indoor air of viruses and bacteria.
 Airoa™ devices are available in commercial and consumer models.
 Commercial products target malodor within washrooms and kitchens; and are being developed to tackle issues found in professional healthcare and food manufacturing.
 Consumer products will address indoor allergens, malodor and various indoor pollutants like VOCs, formaldehyde and carbon.

 - The Dechoker anti-choking device, developed and introduced to the market by Dechoker, LLC, is an alternative to the Heimlich Maneuver or tracheotomies to clear airway obstructions.
-The plastic Dechoker is comprised of a mask that seals over the victim’s nose and mouth, a tube that depresses the tongue and goes a little way down the throat, and a syringe-like plunger that uses air pressure to remove the obstruction when pumped.
-The patent-pending Dechoker device is FDA approved for all three sizes: adult, child and toddler.
+The plastic Dechoker is comprised of a mask that seals over the victim’s nose and mouth, a tube that depresses the tongue and partially inserts into the throat, and a syringe-like plunger that uses air pressure to remove the obstruction when pumped.
+The patent-pending Dechoker device is FDA-approved for all three sizes: adult, child and toddler.

 - The Portable Neuromodulation Stimulator (PoNS) 4.0 device, manufactured by Ximedica® and currently being used in Helius Medical Technologies’ clinical trials, treats a balance disorder caused by traumatic brain injury.
 The PoNS 4.0 is a non-invasive injection-molded plastic device that is placed around the patient’s neck and into the mouth, and delivers neurostimulation to the brain through the tongue’s nerve fibers and ancillary connections to the brainstem and cranial nerves.